-Heather Love refocuses this debate to examine the relationship between the critic and the object of study.
-Love makes the argument that, ultimately, the queer historian cannot validate the queerness of the past.
-However, although queer subjects fail to fit within contemporary conceptions of identity and desire, the project of queer history continues.
+Heather Love refocuses this methodological debate to examine closely the relationship between the critic and the object of study.
+Love makes the argument that, although the queer historian cannot validate the queerness of the past, the project of queer history must continue.
 Love explains that "Queer history has been an education in absence: the experience of social refusal and of the denigration of homosexual love has taught us the lessons of solitude and heartbreak" (Love, 2009, p.
 52).
-Her methodology takes negative affects like shame, anger, disgust, hatred, disappointment as phenomena that cannot be resolved, recuperated, or rescued by the queer historian.
-Rather than attempt fix the past, Love offers the methodology of "feeling backward," an accounting of "the social, psychic, and corporeal effects of homophobia" (Love, 2009, p.
+Her methodology takes negative affects like shame, anger, disgust, hatred, disappointment as phenomena that cannot be resolved, recuperated, or rescued by the queer historian, because queer subjects will always fail to fit within contemporary conceptions of identity and desire.
+Rather than attempt “fix” the past, however, Love offers the methodology of "feeling backward," an accounting of "the social, psychic, and corporeal effects of homophobia" (p.
 2).
-By "feeling backward," Love is interested in exploring the way that subjects turn away or refuse the critic's attempt to "redeem" or "rescue" them: She gives the example of the myth of Orpheus and Eurydice, pointing out that Orpheus prefers to behold Eurydice in the darkness of the Underworld rather than in the sunlight .
-Love explains that this is a crucial lesson for queer critics:

-[Eurydice's] specific attraction for queer subjects is an effect, I want to argue, of a historical experience of love as bound up with loss.
-To recognize Eurydice as desirable in her turn away is a way of identifying through that loss.
-Such an approach would be consistent with an important aspect of contemporary queer politics, which has tended to define community not as constituted by a shared set of traits, but rather as emerging from a shared experience of social violence.
-Love, 2009, p.
-51
+By "feeling backward," Love is interested in exploring the way that subjects turn away or refuse the critic's attempt to "redeem" or "rescue" them: She explains with the myth of Orpheus and Eurydice, pointing out that Orpheus prefers to behold Eurydice in the darkness of the Underworld rather than in the sunlight.
+This is a crucial lesson for queer critics: “[Eurydice's] specific attraction for queer subjects is an effect, I want to argue, of a historical experience of love as bound up with loss.
+To recognize Eurydice as desirable in her turn away is a way of identifying through that loss” (Love, 2009, p.
+51).
 Although Orpheus intends to rescue her, bringing Eurydice into the light of day would transform her into something fully accessible, and therefore less desirable.

-DONE what TEI will allow me to do & 'queer form'

 Like Textual Scholarship, the field of Queer Historiography is plagued by the problem of what to do with the past.
-The impulse that Love describes of the queer theorist to "rescue" queer figures evokes Tanselle's aim to recover the ideal text in scholarly editing.
-Love, however, knows this rescue is impossible:
+The critic’s impulse to "rescue" queer figures evokes Tanselle's aim to recover the ideal text in scholarly editing.
+Love, however, asserts that this rescue is impossible:

 Such is the relation of the queer historian to the past: we cannot help wanting to save the figures from the past, but this mission is doomed to fail.
 In part, this is because the dead are gone for good; in part, because the queer past is even more remote, more deeply marked by power's claw… Such a rescue effort can only take place under the shadow of loss and in the name of loss; success would constitute failure.
 Love, 2009, p.
 51